 Teaching & Art Education

 I began teaching at the college level in the fall of 2004.
-I have been teaching various graduate and undergraduate courses simultaneously between 2 CUNY colleges and 2 private universities in NYC and the metropolitan NY area.
+I have been teaching various graduate and undergraduate courses simultaneously between 3 CUNY colleges (BMCC, QCC & York College) and 2 private universities (LIU & Iona College) in NYC and the metropolitan NY area.
+I currently hold the rank of Associate professor.
 My workload varies between 6-8 courses each semester and an additional 2-3 courses over the summers.
 Im passionate about teaching.
 I love the daily variety, flexibility and opportunity to teach so many different types of courses and to share my love for the inter-related subjects.

-I am teaching studio courses in Digital Storytelling, Art Foundation 2D, 3D & 4D design, Computer Graphics, Graphic Design, Web Design 1 & 2, Art Appreciation, Sculpture (intro & intermediate) Drawing, MFA Seminar, Graduate Design, Graduate New Media in Art, Creative Concepts, MFA Thesis: Criticism in Art & The History & Emergence of Street Art & Graffiti.
-(A 3 credit NY state accredited course that I proudly created in 2010) I also mentor and advise both graduate and undergraduate students at various stages of their BA, BFA, MA & MFA degree programs.
+I am teaching studio courses in Communication Technology, Digital Storytelling, Art Foundation Graphic Design, 2D, 3D & 4D design, Computer Graphics, Web Design 1, Art Appreciation, Sculpture 1, MFA Seminar, Graduate Design, Graduate New Media in Art, MFA Thesis: Criticism in Art & The History & Emergence of Street Art & Graffiti.
+(A 3 credit NY state accredited course that I proudly created in 2010) I also mentor and advise both graduate and undergraduate students at various stages of their degree programs.